-Substitutions Select this checkbox to switch custom language word substitutions on.
+Image Quality Click on the drop-down arrow and select the level of scaling required to reproduce the diagram images in the report.
+This determines the visual quality of the image.
+Draft Standard (the default) High Resolution Very High Resolution Regardless of the image quality, all images are reproduced at a consistent size.
+View Document On Completion Select this checkbox to open the document report as soon as it has been generated.
+Use Language Substitutions Select this checkbox to switch custom language word substitutions on.
 Deselect the checkbox to switch custom language word substitutions off.
 Markup Glossary Terms Select this checkbox to apply, throughout the generated RTF report, any styles applied to any Glossary terms through the Notes text of an element.

 A style is applied to a Glossary term according to its Glossary term type.
-Substitution of Glossary (Available if Markup Glossary Terms is selected.)
-Terms Click on the drop-down arrow and select a term type.
+Use Glossary Substitution (Available if Markup Glossary Terms is selected.)
+Click on the drop-down arrow and select a term type.
 For all glossary terms of that type, wherever a term occurs in the report it will be replaced by its meaning.
 For example, if you select a term type of 'edition', in the report the terms 'Corp', 'Uni' and 'Ult' would be replaced by the meanings 'Corporate', 'Unified' and 'Ultimate', respectively.
+Batch Click on this button to display the 'Batch Document Generation' dialog, to generate reports in a batch process.
 Use Internal Viewer Select this checkbox to enable the View button to launch the generated document in the Enterprise Architect internal viewer.
-Deselect this checkbox to enable the View button to launch the generated documen in the MS Windows default file viewer.
-Include all Diagram Elements in Report Select this checkbox to include elements in the report from external Packages that are referenced from a diagram, for every diagram searched by the report; the checkbox defaults to selected.
+Deselect this checkbox to enable the View button to launch the generated document in the MS Windows default file viewer.
+Include all Select this checkbox to include elements

+Diagram Elements in Report in the report from external Packages that are referenced from a diagram, for every diagram searched by the report; the checkbox defaults to selected.
 To include the external elements in the document, also select the 'Package.Diagram.Element' and 'Package.Element' checkboxes in the current template.
 If external elements are to be included only for specific diagrams, deselect this checkbox and - only for the diagrams for which you want to include external elements in the report - for each diagram select the 'Document each contained element in RTF' checkbox in the diagram properties.
-When both options are deselected, or when neither of the 'Package.Diagram.Element' or 'Package.Element' checkboxes are selected in the template, only elements in the current Package are documented.
+When both options are deselected, or when both options are deselected, of when neither of the 'Package.Diagram.Element' or 'Package.Element' checkboxes are selected in the template, only elements in the current Package are documented.
 Progress Indicate the progress of document generation with status messages and an increasingly filled status bar.
-Resource Document Click on this button to save the currently-set options as a document definition.
+Resource Click on this button to save the

+Document currently-set options as a document definition.
 Open Template Click on this button to edit the currently-selected template using the Document Template Editor.
 You can only edit user-defined templates, not the standard templates provided with the system.
 If you have selected a system template, this button is grayed out.
 Generate Click on this button to generate the document (after you have set all the options you require, on all tabs of the dialog).
 View Click on this button to launch the generated document in: The MS Windows default file viewer, or The Enterprise Architect internal viewer, if you have selected the 'Use Internal Viewer' checkbox Abort Click on this button to cancel report generation; a prompt displays to confirm cancellation of the report.

-- For an introduction to generating document reports, see the Document Reports Help topic - The second tab on the 'Generate Documentation' dialog, 'Templates', is used to develop and maintain custom: - Templates
+- For an introduction to generating document reports, see the Document Reports Help topic

+- The second tab on the 'Generate Documentation' dialog, 'Templates', is used to develop and maintain custom:

+- Templates

+- Stylesheets

-- StylesheetsTables of Contents and - Cover Pages
+- Tables of Contents and

+- Cover Pages